Siddharth Varadarajan: Legal cases

+Ayodhya Cases

 On 31 March 2020, The Wire had published a news report on a Ram Navami fair being conducted amidst the coronavirus pandemic in Uttar Pradesh.
 The report had misattributed a quote to the Chief Minister Yogi Adityanath and the paragraph containing it was tweeted by Varadarajan.
 On the following day, the report was corrected and Varadarajan himself issued a clarification, attributing the quote to the Hindutva stalwart Acharya Paramhans.

-The Uttar Pradesh police registered a case against Siddharth Varadarajan calling it an "objectionable article" and on a number of charges including promoting enmity, cheating by impersonation and creating false alarm leading to panic.
+The Uttar Pradesh police registered two cases against Siddharth Varadarajan with FIR No 246/2020 and FIR No 269/2020, both registered at Police Station Ayodhya Kotwali, Ayodhya, calling the articles "objectionable ", on a number of charges including promoting enmity, cheating by impersonation and creating false alarm leading to panic.

 The cases were filed after the correction and was followed by a tweet from Adityanath's media advisor who claimed that the action was taken because he had apparently not apologised or deleted the tweet, along with a warning that "[I]f you too are thinking of spreading lies about the Yogi government, please remove such thoughts from your mind."

 Siddharth Varadarajan issued a statement to the police asking for a copy of the First Information Report (FIR) and the details of the specific actions that had been grounds for the registration of the cases, the statement was endorsed by the chairman of The Hindu Group, the editorial director of NDTV, the editor of Frontline magazine, the former editor of Jansatta daily, the consulting editor of the India Today Group and various other senior journalists.
 The founding editors of The Wire described the cases as a politically motivated attack on freedom of the press in India, and a condemnation against the cases was issued by a group of over 200 journalists from various media outlets who described it as "brazen attempt to muzzle the media".

+The Police has filed Charge sheets in these cases and the two cases are pending before the Trial Courts in Ayodhya.